 Behavioural Science Made Practical

-The content is presented at a conceptual description, but it’s derived from a large body of research, including:
+The content comes from a large body of research, including:

 - Persuasive technology